krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Which Cloud Audit log is disabled by default with a few exceptions?
+Q. Which Cloud Audit log is disabled by default with a few exceptions?
 ```
 ```
 Data Access audit logs